ioBroker/ioBroker.web/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
-* (Apollon77) Add Cache headers to all static with configurable cache time (default 60s)
+* (Apollon77) Added Cache headers to all static with configurable cache time (default 60s)

 ### 5.2.1 (2022-06-09)
 * (bluefox) Do not show requireLog message